 Answer: Yes.
 The following restrictions apply:

-To be fair, especially during Matlab prime time usage here at UCSD (typically 10am-10pm M-F), we need cluster users to limit their use to 25-50% of available toolbox licenses.
+To be fair, especially during MATLAB prime time usage here at UC San Diego (typically 10am-10pm M-F), we need cluster users to limit their use to 25-50% of available toolbox licenses.

 Software updates can be obtained from ACMS as long as the license fee is paid for the current year.